XZiar/RayRenderer/common/README.md

 `codecvt` is removed since it is marked deprecated in C++17 and some conversion seems to be locale-dependent.

 Converting encoding need to specify input charset, while StrCharset does not provide encoding-detection.
-If you need it , you should inlude [uchardet](../3rdParty/uchardetlib).
+If you need it , you should include [uchardet](../3rdParty/uchardetlib).

 ## License